dikshaa05/WeatherNow/README.md

 # 🌤 WeatherNow

-**WeatherNow** is a **React-based web application** that allows users to search for weather information by entering a location into a search box.
+**WeatherNow** is a **React-based web application** that allows user to search for weather information by entering a location into a search box.
 The app fetches real-time weather data using the OpenWeather API.

 ## Features
 - Search weather by city name